aladysheva/aladysheva.github.io/index.md

 ### Working Papers

 * Aladysheva, Anastasia and Tilman Brück.
-Determinants of child health: Evidence from new panel study in Kyrgyzstan.
+"Determinants of child health: Evidence from a new panel study in Kyrgyzstan".
 * Aladysheva, Anastasia.
-The Echo of Stalinism: Ethnic Diversity and Social Capital in Contemporary Russia.
+"The Echo of Stalinism: Ethnic Diversity and Social Capital in Contemporary Russia".
 * Aladysheva, Anastasia.
-An Impact Evaluation of Putin’s Baby Bonus.
+"An Impact Evaluation of Putin’s Baby Bonus".
+* Aladysheva, Anastasia, Tilman Brück, Damir Esenaliev, and Eleonora Nillesen.
+"On the elusive quest for peace: evidence on the impact of a school-based peace-building intervention"
 * Aladysheva, Anastasia and Michael Gilligan.
-Does Similarity in Social Traits Breed Connection?
-Evidence from Lab-in-Field Behavioural Experiments in Burkina Faso.
+"Does Similarity in Social Traits Breed Connection?
+Evidence from Lab-in-Field Behavioural Experiments in Burkina Faso".